-If I’m allowed to be a little subjective, this might be one of my favorite weighted blanket alternatives of all.
+If we’re allowed to be a little subjective, this might be one of our favorite weighted blanket alternatives of all.
 The main reason is that not only will you benefit from a warm and snuggly companion who sleeps on top of you, but you will also be rescuing your best friend from a shelter.

 9. Find a Store That’s Going Out of Business

 Stores that are about to close down are usually very eager to sell out all the products they still have in stock.
 That’s why they price them very low so that they’re not left with a bunch of unsold merchandise.
 It’s worth to check them out because a weighted blanket might be among the things in stock.

 10. Try a Heavy Comforter